Assistant Professor (in Residence)

 LH-induced cAMP dynamics within and between cells of the follicle

 Using a mouse with a hemagglutinin (HA) epitope tag attached to the LH receptor (HA-LHR), it was recently revealed that LHR is expressed heterogeneously throughout the outer mural granulosa cells (Baena et al., 2020).
 In fact, only 10-50% of these cells are estimated to express LHR, which raises the question of how LH signaling can rapidly induce changes in cells throughout the follicle and oocyte.
 Although the spatiotemporal dynamics of cGMP in ovarian follicles have been investigated extensively, using a mouse line expressing the fluorescent sensor cGi500 (Shuhaibar et al., 2015), there is a gap in corresponding information for cAMP, due to lack of a mouse line with an optimal cAMP sensor.
 To study cAMP dynamics in intact follicles, we have made a mouse that expresses cAMPFIRE-M, a recently described FRET sensor for cAMP with excellent brightness and dynamic range (Massengill et al., 2022, Nat Methods 19:1461).
 Our goal in this project is to understand how LH-induced cAMP signaling is initiated and propagated throughout the follicle.
 We have used these mice to show that cAMP levels in the outer mural granulosa cells increase rapidly in response to LH, and that this elevation of cAMP spreads through gap junctions all the way to the oocyte.
-The transient increase in oocyte cAMP represents a barrier to meiotic resumption that had not previously been observed, and we are working to understand how cAMP falls again to allow meiosis to resume (see 2023 poster).
+The transient increase in oocyte cAMP represents a barrier to meiotic resumption that had not previously been observed, and we are working to understand how cAMP falls again to allow meiosis to resume (see 2024 cAMP Poster).
 In the future, we plan to test whether LH exposure initially causes only a subset of outer mural granulosa cells to elevate cAMP, as suggested by the heterogenous expression of LHR.
 We will also test whether cAMP diffuses from these LHR-expressing cells through gap junctions into adjacent cells that lack LHR.
 Because NPR2 is inactivated by cAMP signaling (Egbert et al., 2021, 2023), such a mechanism could explain the rapid and widespread cGMP decrease that is necessary for meiotic resumption of the oocyte.

 These projects will investigate long-standing questions in membrane guanylyl cyclase regulation and cyclic nucleotide signaling, increasing our understanding of how the mid-cycle LH surge rapidly alters cyclic nucleotide levels in the follicle and oocyte to trigger timely oocyte meiotic resumption and release a fertilizable egg.